swaptacular/swpt_accounts/protocol.rst

   `PreparedTransfer`_ message MUST be sent.
 Otherwise, a `RejectedTransfer`_ message MUST be sent.

-* If the requested transfer has been successfully prepared, a very high probability for the success of the eventual commit MUST be guaranteed.
+* MUST guarantee that if a transfer has been prepared, the probability for the success of the eventual commit is very high.
 Notably, the secured amount MUST be locked, so that until the prepared transfer is finalized, the amount is not available for other transfers.

-* MUST NOT impose unnecessary limitations on the time in which the prepared transfer can be committed successfully.
-If limitations are imposed, they MUST be precisely defined and known in advance.
+* MUST NOT impose unnecessary limitations on the time in which the prepared transfer can/should be committed successfully.
+If some limitations are imposed, they MUST be precisely defined, and known in advance.

 FinalizePreparedTransfer